alerta/alerta/README.md

 The only mandatory dependency is MongoDB or PostgreSQL.
 Everything else is optional.

 - Postgres version 9.5 or better
-- MongoDB version 3.2 or better
+- MongoDB version 3.2 or better (4.0.7 required for full query syntax support)

 Installation
 ------------